HenryLF/zef-components/README.md

 });
 ```

-Build your bundle with esbuild and import it in your html :
+Build your bundle with esbuild and import it in your html:

 ```html
 <!DOCTYPE html>